-Local Focus: the initiative must take place within Palmerston North City boundaries as stipulated by the PNCC, but applications can be submitted by individuals or organisations from outside City boundaries.
+Local Focus: the initiative must take place within Palmerston North City boundaries as stipulated by the PNCC, but applications can be submitted by organisations from outside City boundaries.

-You can find a link to an interactive map showing the City boundaries here that will be achieved by implementing the initiative.
+You can find a link to an interactive map showing the City boundaries here.

-Environmental Benefits: the initiative must demonstrate the specific environmental benefits
+Environmental Benefits: the initiative must demonstrate the specific environmental benefits that will be achieved by implementing the initiative.